YanjieZe/cvpageV1/_pages/cv.md

 * First Year GPA: 3.906 (3/174),90.000 (7/174)

-My first year in SJTU is filled with challenges,and I'm not satisfied with my performance in some subjects, such as MA248 and MA249 (Calculus).Therefore,I'm determined to learn from the past.
+My first year in SJTU is filled with challenges,and I'm not satisfied with my performance in some subjects.Therefore,I'm determined to learn from the past.

 * Got (92/100) in MA270:Linear Algebra (Fall 2019)
 * Got (95/100) in PH056:Introduction to Physics (Fall 2019)